 Please note, we do not ride elephants on any of our programs.
 TFT is very proud to be one of the only teen tour operators to take this stance and support ethical tourism.

 - Earn up to 30 hours of community service working with elephants in the jungle at a sanctuary and rescue center and working to improve a hill tribe school in northern Thailand

-- Hunt for bargains at the incredible night markets of Chiang Mai
+- Shop for souvenirs at the incredible night markets of Chiang Mai

 - Work the woks and pestles in an authentic Thai cooking class

 - Learn the art of Muay Thai with a traditional boxing class

 - Hope on a bike and explore the countryside

 - Zipline amongst the monkeys through the northern jungles